- Blog

 Part of me wishes I had a local wedding however the 65 or so people who were invited are turning into 25 or so attendees.
 So I want to show them they are appreciated with a good meal, nice favors (which with a local/ larger wedding I would not have done), out of town bags, etc. I am so appreciative of anyone who is making the effort to come.

 So this was inadvertant to the economy, but a good thing, I guess.
-Sometimes I wish I'd had a larger, local wedding, however there was no local place to do it as FI and I are from different places.
+Sometimes I wish I’d had a larger, local wedding, however there was no local place to do it as Fiance and I are from different places.

 We're doing our own food and flowers (I think, not totally decided on that one yet).
 Going to be super simple and fun.